Hazem-Hamada/Projects-From-The-Roadmap-Of-Algorithms-And-Problem-Solving-Courses/Course 08: Projects/Project 1 - Bank Extension Version-3/README.md

 # Bank System (Version 3.0) - User Management & Permissions

-A terminal-based banking application developed in C++ as part of my Software Engineering roadmap.
+A terminal-based banking application developed in C++ as part of my Software Engineering roadmap from Course 08.
 This version focuses on adding a security layer, user authentication, and a permission system using bitwise operations.

 ---